 First set a filebeat on the machine running Cells,

-for debian/ubuntu machines use the following:
+For Debian/Ubuntu machines use the following:

 curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-6.6.1-amd64.deb sudo dpkg -i filebeat-6.6.1-amd64.deb

-once installed edit the
+Once it's installed edit the

 #-------------------------- Elasticsearch output ------------------------------ hosts: ["ip:port"] protocol: "http/s" username: "elastic" password: "changeme" #============================== Kibana ===================================== host: "ip:port"